 If this is the case, you should consider using a “sinking fund”.
 This is a savings account established primarily for the purpose of funding a short-term goal, like a vacation or large purchase.
 Even if you don’t use the tax return for this, you can still explore the idea of starting a sinking fund for a goal that you may have in mind.
-All you have to do is determine what the savings goal is, set up an appropriate savings account for it and automate savings into the account from your income.
+All you have to do is determine what the savings goal is, set up appropriate savings account for it, and automate savings into the account from your income.

 Like an emergency savings fund, the money held in a sinking fund should not be subject to the risk of the capital markets.
-With a short time frame to work with, preservation of capital should be the goal.
+With a short time frame to work with, the preservation of capital should be the goal.

 Remember, the return of money to you at tax time is not an additional paycheck.
-It’s a return of your money that you overpaid in terms of your federal and state tax liability.
+It’s a return of the money that you overpaid in terms of your federal and state tax liability.
 With that in mind, you should carefully consider your options with the funds, as a good decision can bring you great benefits, even if the ROI isn’t measurable in terms of percentages.
 Carefully weigh your options and use the funds strategically.